HRemonen/HY-DWK/part1/ex_1_02/commands.md

 ```

 As we can see the port is defined in the [deployment](./manifests/deployment.yaml) as the containers env variable.
 Locally .env file is used to define the port.
+If that shit wouldn't work it should of been 3000.